juan-alvarez99/wg-gesucht-tool/README.md

 - The status of each search is reported on Google Sheets.

 ## Options to run the tool
-The best option to run this project is on a Raspberry Pi connected to the internet, but it can be run on an AWS EC2 instance.
+The best option to run this project is on a Raspberry Pi with internet access, but it can also be run on an AWS EC2 instance.

 ***
 # Setup EC2 instance